One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 The Aeolian Islands

-Start with Vulcano, where you will find some lovely beaches and the famous mud baths where you can immerse yourself – they are said to have great healing properties; a variety of hiking trails (the one to Gran Cratere will give you magnificent views, as pictured above) and then move to Stromboli, home to one of the most active volcanoes in the world.
-Other islands to check out include Lipari, the largest island; Alicudi, Filicudi, Salina and Panarea.
+Start with Vulcano, where you will find some lovely beaches and the famous mud baths where you can immerse yourself—they are said to have great healing properties; a variety of hiking trails (the one to Gran Cratere will give you magnificent views, as pictured above) and then move to Stromboli, home to one of the most active volcanoes in the world.

 Palermo

 A bit further away, the Cathedral of Palermo is another beautiful church.
-When in town, don’t miss Ballarò market – it’s literally a feast for your senses.
+When in town, don’t miss Ballarò market—it’s literally a feast for your senses.
 For a quirky experience, visit Palermo’s Catacombs.
 And if you fancy a day in the sun, head to Mondello Beach and plan to hike Zingaro Nature Reserve.

 Final Considerations

 As I said at the beginning of this post, this list of the best places to visit in Italy is absolutely not exhaustive.
-You would honestly need a lifetime to appreciate everything that Italy has to offer – I was born and raised here and I’ve yet to see it all.
+You would honestly need a lifetime to appreciate everything that Italy has to offer—I was born and raised here, and I’ve yet to see it all.

-If you are currently planning your trip to Italy, I recommend sticking to a smaller area and explore that in depth – each of the places mentioned in this post is a trip in and of itself!
+Each of the places mentioned in this post is a trip in and of itself!
+And you really can’t go wrong with any of them if you’re looking for the best places to visit in Italy for the first time.
 Head over to my post A Perfect Italy Itinerary for trip ideas and suggestions.

 Further Readings